svaarala/duktape/doc/error-objects.rst

 Errors can be created in multiple ways:

-* From Ecmascript code by creating an error, usually (but not always) tied to a ``throw`` statement, e.g.::
+* From ECMAScript code by creating an error, usually (but not always) tied to a ``throw`` statement, e.g.::

     throw new Error('my error');